 State 2 is identical to State 1 in form and function, with the exception of the presence of non-native plants and animals, possible extinctions of native species, and a different climate.
 State 2 is a description of the ecological site shortly following Euro-American settlement, which can be regarded as the current potential.

-The least modified plant community (2.1) within State 2 is a black sagebrush-dominated stand with scattered prickly pear and associated bunch grasses such as Indian ricegrass (Achnatherum hymenoides), needle and thread (Hesperostipa comata) and blue grama (Bouteloua gracilis).
-Forbs such as phlox (Phlox spp.), buckwheat (Eriogonum spp.), milkvetch (Astragalus spp.), and bird's beak (Cordylanthus spp.) would have been common.
-The generally shallow and stony soils accentuate the effect of drought and reduce the chances of fires altering this state.
+The least modified plant community (2.1) within State 2 is a black sagebrush-dominated stand and associated bunch grasses.
+Forbs such as phlox, buckwheat, and locoweed are common.
+The generally shallow and skeletal soils accentuate the effect of drought and reduce the chances of fires altering this state.